synaptics-astra/doc/linux/index.rst

 In order to test playback you need to upload a sound file (in ``.wav`` format)  to the board for instance using ``scp``.

 The file can be played to the A2DP sink using the ``aplay`` command.
-The takes as parameter the MAC address of the headeset (in the example below ``0A:73:76:09:55:C0``) and the name of wave file (in the example below ``/home/root/example.wav``)::
+The command takes as parameter the MAC address of the headeset (in the example below ``0A:73:76:09:55:C0``) and the name of wave file (in the example below ``/home/root/example.wav``)::